Rafet El Roman

-Rafet Yaşdut (born 25 August 1968), better known by his stage name Rafet El Roman, is a Turkish pop singer of Romani heritage.
+Rafet Yaşdut (born 25 August 1968), better known by his stage name Rafet El Roman, is a Turkish pop singer.
 He holds German citizenship.

 Biography

 When El Roman's parents moved to Germany in 1970, he lived with his grandmother until he was 7 years old at Uzunköprü.
-After he finished first grade at primary school in the village, he was sent to his parents in Germany.
+After he finished first grade at primary school in the village, he was sent to his parents to Germany.
 He completed his education in Germany.
 He speaks German, English, Italian and Turkish.
 He started writing his first lyrics at 16 years old.

 In 1984 he contacted Stefan Somogyfoki from Midnight Entertainment and in 1987 he played the leading role in the fantasy movie Defender.
 At this time he learned a lot about film making and acting.
 Also, he started to co-direct his own fighting scenes in movies.
 Everyone could see his talent for acting and the art of making movies.
 At this time he started to write his first songs "Benimlen" and "Seni Seviyorum".

 He gave his first stage performances in 1988.
 In 1992, he was voted "Best of the Year" by Saarlaendischer Rundfunk Radio.
 In 1994, he was awarded with Media Artist Award in Frankfurt Cultural Festival.
 In August 1995, he returned to Turkey and released his first solo album.
 The album Gençliğin Gözyaşı (The Tears of the Youth) sold over one million having hits like "Sorma Neden", "Seni Seviyorum" and "Amerika".
 In October 1997, he released his second album En Güzel Günler Senin Olsun (Have The Most Beautiful Days).
 In 1998, he released his first solo album in Europe.
 In 1998, he played in the film Propaganda with major stars of the Turkish cinema history such as Kemal Sunal and Metin Akpınar.